petrinieminen/camt-pro/static/README.md

 setting ``STATIC_ROOT`` in ``settings.py`` configures these paths.
 Existing files in ``STATIC_ROOT`` location are deleted!

-If you run ``manage.py runserver`` locally on your laptop ensure that the setting ``DEBUG = True`` is active, because then Django will serve these files directly from this ``static`` folder.
+If you run ``manage.py runserver`` locally on your computer ensure that the setting ``DEBUG = True`` is active, because then Django will serve these files directly from this ``static`` folder.